gather-data/gather-public/content/docs/concepts.md

 CUSTOMTABLEGIF.

-You could then add a view for your orders and Gather will intelligently link your customer view with your order view, allowing your to seamlessly navigate through your most important data.
+You could then add a view for your orders and Gather will intelligently link your customer View with your order View, allowing your to seamlessly navigate through your most important data.

 ORDERGIFLINKEDWITHCUSTOMER

 Views can also be added for third-party connections like Stripe.
-For example with a couple clicks, you can create a view that shows you all Stripe payments that have been made, again with the ability to filter and search to find the payment you need and automatically linked with the right customer using Gather’s intelligent linking functionality.
+For example with a couple clicks, you can create a view that shows you all Stripe payments that have been made - with the ability to filter and search to find the payment you need,  automatically linked with the right customer using Gather’s intelligent linking functionality.

 STRIPEVIEWGIF